 Another live bait technique you can learn is how to bait a minnow.
 When baited correctly, a minnow will swim around and draw attention, similar to how worms wiggle.
+Live minnows work great for just about everything, especially for crappie and bass.
 It is important to properly bait the minnow on the hook.
 There are 2 key ways to bait a live minnow.
 The first method is to hook the minnow upwards through the bottom and upper lip.
 The second method is to hook the minnow through its back, just in front of the dorsal fin.
 The important part here is to skin hook the minnow while being careful not to pierce the spine.
 Aim for the skin just above the spine and the minnow will swim freely for hours.
 Hook the minnow in the back when you are floating it under a bobber.
 Hook the minnow through the mouth if you are working it through the water with a weight or jigging it.

-On hot days it is challenging to keep your minnows alive.
-However, there is a third method for casting and retrieving the minnow to artificially present lively action.
+Overall, it’s just plain challenging to keep your minnows alive, and it’s rare that they all survive.
+This doesn’t mean that they still don’t catch fish, however, there is a method for casting and retrieving dead minnows to artificially present lively action.
 Push the hook through the minnows mouth and out through the anus, with the hook facing downward.
 This is a good way to hook a dead minnow so it stays on the hook and moves more with your line.
-However, it is up to you to jig and dance the minnow around to recreate a lively or wounded bait fish
+However, it is up to you to jig and dance the minnow around to recreate a lively or wounded bait fish.

 How to Bait a Leech